bstaber/cppxplorers/README.md

 ```

 This will build the book and serve it at `http://localhost:3000`.
 You can then navigate to the book in your web browser.

+## Just

+We use `just` as a task runner to automate common tasks.
+You can find the `justfile` in the root directory.
+Some common tasks include:

+- `just build`: Build all crates
+- `just test`: Run all tests
+- `just serve-book`: Build and serve the documentation book
+- `just clean`: Clean all build artifacts
+- `just fmt`: Format all code using `clang-format`
+- `just lint`: Run `clang-tidy` on all code
+- `just configure`: Configure all crates with CMake
+- `just`: Configure, build, and test all crates